Magical Shopping Arcade Abenobashi: Background

 During the Heian Era (794–1185), Abe no Seimei was a close childhood friend of a noble named Masayuki, and his wife, Mune.
 While he was away from the palace, Masayuki often asked Seimei to stay by his wife's side, guarding her and keeping her company.
 However, during the time that they spent together, Mune and Seimei fell in love and became increasingly romantically involved.
 Unbeknownst to them, Masayuki soon learned of the affair, and became overcome with grief and jealousy.
 One day while Seimei was on a trip to Kyoto, Masayuki snapped, murdered Mune and committed suicide.
 Guided by a premonition, Seimei rushed back to his hometown only to find out that he was too late.
 Overcome with guilt, he decided to perform a forbidden onmyō, ritual to resurrect the dead, by transferring himself and the bodies of Masayuki and Mune into a completely different world in which they were still alive.
 In doing so, Seimei soon found himself as "Mr. Abe" in mid-20th-century Osaka, where Mune Imamiya and Masayuki Asahina were pre-existing residents of this alternate world.
 Now, Masayuki was an ambitious, but largely unsuccessful young man who had enlisted Mr. Abe's assistance to build the Abenobashi Shopping Arcade.
 He was also madly in love with Mune, a local girl whom he tried to woo (with little success) at every possible occasion.
-It was not long, however, before Mune fell in love with Abe, constantly pursuing him and offering him a home-made lunch.
-Abe tried for a time to resist her advances, but eventually he was unable to contain his feelings, and made love with Mune in his apartment.
+It was not long, however, before Mune fell in love with Abe, constantly pursuing him and offering him bento.
+Abe tried for a time to resist her advances, but eventually he was unable to contain his feelings, and had sex with Mune in his apartment.
 Unbeknownst to them, an instantly-jealous Masayuki accidentally discovered the truth.
 The next night he became staggeringly drunk and invited Abe to meet him at the Abeno Shrine, planning to murder him with a hidden butcher knife when he arrived.
 At first unsuspecting, Abe arrived on the scene, but once he saw the decrepitly drunk Masa he knew what was afoot.
 He promptly bid Masayuki farewell, then disappeared, going back to his job in the Heian Era, leaving a pregnant Mune behind him; her child is Sasshi's father.